 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 Well.
 What does it mean?
 Also, it’s very hard to be successful based on just printing graphics on pre-bought t-shirts and jackets.
-The graphic apparel market is pretty saturated, so I hope you have something really different and new.posted about 5 years ago
+The graphic apparel market is pretty saturated, so I hope you have something really different and new.posted over 5 years ago

 You’re right…thanks for your commentary.

 It’s a combination of words in different languages.
 My hope is to transition away from print t-shirts and more into trenchcoats and jackets